 A native of New York City, Brand graduated with honors in English from Franklin & Marshall College and holds a Juris Doctor from the Georgetown University Law Center.

 Earle oversees the day-to-day business operations and strategic planning for Minor League Baseball, where he works closely with senior management to create operational strategies and policies, fostering employee alignment with corporate goals.

 Earle joined Minor League Baseball in 1995 and served as the Licensing Director from 1998-2007.
 He then took the position of Executive Director, Branded Properties, from 2008-10.
 He most recently served as Vice President, Baseball Internet Rights Company (BIRCO) and Business Services.
 In his previous role, Earle lead the successful 2008 launch of its BIRCO digital initiative in partnership with Major League Baseball Advanced Media (MLBAM), and supervised the communications, information technology and licensing departments.

 Earle is a native of St. Petersburg, Florida, and has a Bachelor of Arts in criminology from the University of South Florida.

 |Rob Colamarino||Director, Information Technology|

-Prior to joining Minor League Baseball in June 2000, Colamarino spent four years as Manager, Information Systems for NuMed Home Health Care, Inc. of Tampa.
+Prior to joining Minor League Baseball in 2002, Colamarino spent four years as Manager of Information Systems for NuMed Home Health Care, Inc. of Tampa.

 |Amber Kukulya||Manager, Human Resources|